 Here, rename the msedge.exe file to something like msedgebak or what ever you want.

 After doing this, you will no longer see Aw, Snap! page with error code: STATUS_INVALID_IMAGE_HASH

 Are you affected?
-Does the workaround shared in this blog post fixed the issue you facing in Chrome v81?
+Does the workaround shared in this blog post fixed the issue you facing in Chrome and Edge browser?
 Let us know your opinion in the comments.